grzegorzmazur/yacas/docs/reference_manual/lists.rst

 Stack and queue operations
 --------------------------

 .. function:: Push(stack, expr)

    add an element on top of a stack

-   :param stack: a list (which serves as the stack container)
-   :param expr: expression to push on ``stack``

    This is part of a simple implementation of a stack, internally represented as a list.
 This command pushes the expression ``expr``